Kulmer Steig: Route

 through the Ore Mountains was not preferred, or even a route along the banks of the Elbe.

 Both routes had major disadvantages.
 The one from Dresden running south over the Freital Heights (Freitaler Höhen) crosses the Ore Mountains near Zinnwald/Cínovec at a height of at least 850 metres above sea level (at Cínovec).
 The ascents and the descent on the Bohemian side are very steep in places and the climatic conditions, especially in winter, are rather severe, as users of the B 170 federal road still experience today in the Altenberg/Zinnwald area each winter.
-The riverbank route close to the Elbe, by contrast, runs through a canyon-like ravine in Bohemian Switzerland which, taking into account security considerations, was viewed as rather unsafe by travelling merchants.
-All the more because the sparsely populated region offered little protection.
+The riverbank route close to the Elbe, by contrast, runs through a canyon-like ravine in Bohemian Switzerland which, taking into account security considerations, was viewed as rather unsafe by travelling merchants, because the sparsely populated region offered little protection.
 The castles in Saxon and Bohemian Switzerland, especially after the impoverishment of their noble owners in the 15th century, also tended to favour robber baronies rather than protection of the trading routes.

 The use of the eastern part of the East Ore Mountains, despite being something of a detour, only had moderate gradients and more favourable weather conditions.
 The crest itself was only about 700 m above sea level at the Nakléřov Pass.